tamuathletics/samlauthproxy/README.md

 Your backend should ensure the presented token has a valid signature and that the server's current time is between the issued and expiration dates every time a private resource is accessed.

+## Testing

+To test or develop this app (not integrating it), you'll need to host a public accessible endpoint for Azure SAML to callback.

+I create an ngrok tunnel with: `ngrok http 3000`, and updating the `tenants.json` and the Azure application SAML settings with the https hostname given.

+To test, send your browser to `http://localhost:3000/login/1?returnUrl=http://localhost:3000/authReturnTest`.
+Check the console for any errors.